Caramel Topped Mini Cheesecakes

-- Mix together graham cracker crumbs, sugar and melted butter till well combined.
-Add a well rounded tablespoon to each muffin cup and tamp mixture into an even layer.
-Allow to cool while preparing filling.
+- Mix together graham cracker crumbs, sugar, and melted butter till well combined.
+Add a well-rounded tablespoon to each muffin cup and tamp mixture into an even layer.
+Allow to cool while preparing the filling.

 - Divide mixture among muffin cups, but don't overfill (you may have some extra batter.
 Bake for 20 - 23 minutes, centers may still be slightly jiggly.

 - Remove from oven and allow to cool 1 hour.
 Then move to the refrigerator and chill 2 hours.
 Serve chilled with a spoonful of caramel sauce.

 - To make microwave caramel, mix sugar, corn syrup, water, and lemon juice in a 2 cup capacity Pyrex measuring cup.
 Microwave till mixture just starts to take on a bit of color, 4-5 minutes.
 Watch carefully...my previous microwave would burn it at 5 minutes, but my current microwave needs almost a full 5 minutes to get to a pale amber.

 - Remove cup to counter where it will continue to bubble and darken to an amber color.
 Add hot cream a couple tablespoons at a time (it will bubble intensely, so add slowly).
 When all the cream is added, stir and add in butter.
 Store in the fridge up to 2 weeks.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 cheesecake